 2. Remove the chicken from the pot and set aside to cool.
 After it has cooled, cut the chicken and discard the skin and bones.

-3. In a large Dutch, heat oil over medium heat.
+3. In a large Dutch oven, heat oil over medium heat.

-4. Add onion, green onions, cilantro, garlic, oregano and cumin.
+4. Add onion, green onions, cilantro, garlic, oregano, cumin and adobo powder.

 5. Sauté for 8-10 minutes or until onions are translucent and tender.

-6. Add tomatoes and chicken broth and bring to a boil then reduce to a simmer.
+6. Add canned tomatoes and chicken broth and bring to a boil then reduce to a simmer.

 7. Add the chopped chicken, zucchini and yellow squash and cook for another 3-5 minutes or until zucchini and yellow squash is just softened.